mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 #### Counts and sums are zero, never null

 Every count and sum in this CTE falls back to `0`.
-A row that reaches this CTE from one side only has no counterpart on the other side for that client, date, engine and access point, so zero is the count rather than an unknown.
+A row that reaches this CTE from one side only has no counterpart on the other side for that client, date, engine, partner code and access point, so zero is the count rather than an unknown.

 The trade-off is that a zero no longer distinguishes "no activity" from "the other side's data is missing or late".
 Conditions where SAP is recorded but not SERP are mostly on engines where we have not instrumented SERP metrics at all.
 If needed, look at the search provider to check uncertainty.